akeneo/pim-docs/cookbook/import_export/create-specific-connector.rst

 .. note::

-    Keep in mind that for exemple purpose, we define by hand our own reader, processor, writer, in fact, we should use existing elements from the base connector.
+    Keep in mind that for example purpose, we define by hand our own reader, processor, writer, in fact, we should use existing elements from the base connector.
 We'll see how to re-use and customize existing elements in following examples.

 Use our new Connector
 ---------------------